-A Superb Keram River Ancestor Figure East Sepik Province of Papua New Guinea
+A Superb Old Keram River Ancestor Figure East Sepik Province Papua New Guinea

 Carved from a single piece of hardwood and it never had a flat base to stand up independently as many early Sepik Figures are.
-The front view is a standing male ancestor with elongated almost vertical eyes, the nose is pierced and has a fibre string through the septum, the elongated head suggests he might be wearing a hair ornament.
-The reverse side of this figure looks like the normal back view of the ancestor figure except for the child that appears to be riding piggyback style but facing outwards as when people carry their kids in a backpack type carrier.
+The front view is a standing male ancestor with elongated almost vertical eyes, the nose is pierced and has a fiber string through the septum, and the elongated head suggests he might be wearing a hair ornament.
+The reverse side of this figure looks like the normal back view of the ancestor figure except for the male child that appears to be riding piggyback style but facing outwards as when people carry their kids in a backpack-type carrier.

-There are many types sculptures that are termed ” Maternity Figures” being a mother & child, this is a common artistic theme in all cultures including the Sepik River cultures but as far as I have seen this is a unique sculpture of a father and son.
-The many times I visited villages all of New Guinea & West Papua I often saw fathers carrying their children & holding them in a tender loving manner.
-So why not an ancestor sculpture of that subject matter.
+There are many types of sculptures that are termed ” Maternity Figures” being a mother & child, this is a common artistic theme in all cultures including the Sepik River cultures but as far as I have seen this is a unique sculpture of a father and son.
+The many times I visited villages all over New Guinea & West Papua I often saw fathers carrying their children & holding them in a tender loving manner.

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.